Amid hype over constitution, Egypt's police brace for the worst

 The Mansoura blast, one of the biggest attacks since Mursi's fall, rattled the typically gritty Nile Delta city of 500,000 and left policemen feeling more vulnerable.

-Mansoura's police now work in a building borrowed from a state-owned fertiliser company, their offices wrecked.
+Mansoura's police now work in a building borrowed from a state-owned fertilizer company, their offices wrecked.

 They often discuss ways of confronting Islamist militancy as plain-clothes security with pistols tucked into their belts hover around.